nboboshko/nboboshko.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied economist and a PhD candidate in Economics at Cornell University.
-My research interests are in labor economics, economic history and economics of education.
+My research interests are in labor economics, economics of education and economic history.
 I am on the job market for the 2021-2022 academic year.